 2019.
 'Historical fact, fallacy and fiction: The elusive Direct Method'.
-Plenary paper at SIHFLES International conference on 'The Direct Method', University of Grenada, Spain, May.
+Plenary paper at SIHFLES International conference on 'The Direct Method', University of Granada, Spain, May.

 2018.
 ‘From optimism to despair – and now what?
 50 years of language education in Britain’.
 Invited paper at symposium on Foreign Language Didactics and Foreign Language Education since 1945: A Comparative Diachronic Discourse Analysis, University of Augsburg, December 2018.

 2018.
 ‘Languages Britain – The Leathes Report (1918) in its time, and in ours'.
 Invited paper at the Languages Memory conference (AHRC Open World Research Initiative, Language Acts and Worldmaking project), King's College London, June 2018.

 2018.
 Keynote paper on 'The role of historiography in decentring ELT', Centre for English Language Studies, University of Hyderabad / ELTAI National Seminar on 'English Language Education: Theory and Practice' (also presented as an invited lecture at Ambedkar University, Delhi), March 2018.

 2017.
 Invited public lecture on 'Beyond myths and methods: historiography in language teaching', National University of Cordoba, Argentina, May 2017.